ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 # worldmodels/dataset/car_racing.py
 ```

-# The Agent

-F1

 # Vision

-### Why do we need to see?
+## Why do we need to see?

-Why vision is important?
-The most common operation in modern computer vision is **dimensionality reduction**.

-Why is dimensionality reduction important?  **Decisions are easier in low dimensional spaces.
-Prediction is also easier**!
+Vision is **dimensionality reduction**.
+It is the process of reducing the high dimensional image data into a lower dimensional space.

+A canonical example in modern computer vision is image classification, where an image can be mapped throughout a convolutional neural network to a low dimensional space (cat or dog).

+Another would be the flight or fight response.

-Let's take our `car-racing-v0` environment .
-A low dimensional representation of the environment observation might look something like:
+In our `car-racing-v0` environment, a low dimensional representation of the environment observation might include:

 ```python
 observation = [